Mrmongoose64/learningJournal2024/README.md

 ## 2024-10-22

 I created a basic main menu with Play, Options and Quit buttons.
-I took screenshots of the steps I went through to produce it, but I might make some modifications later on.</br>
+I took screenshots of the steps I went through to produce it, but I might make some modifications later on.
+I initally loaded the scenes asynchronously, but changed this after finding out that doing so may cause issues in larger projects.</br>
 I used tutorials by [Rehope Games](https://www.youtube.com/watch?v=DX7HyN7oJjE) and [Brackeys](https://www.youtube.com/watch?v=zc8ac_qUXQY) to help me.

+## 2024-10-29

+I added a "Return to Main Menu" button to the Options menu and took any necessary screenshots.